mgryning/VN/README.md

 - **Character mood system** with visual representations
 - **Scene management** with transitions and animations
 - **Mobile-friendly controls** (touch, swipe, responsive UI)
+- **Automatic image loading** for backgrounds from resources folder

 ### AI Integration
 - **Story generation** from prompts with genre selection